mandadapu-group/parallel-swap-mc/README.md

 # ParallelSwapMC

+ParallelSwapMC is a plug-in for HOOMD-Blue, a particle simulation toolkit, that allows parallel Monte Carlo simulation of soft & hard continuous-polydisperse particles on CPUs.

 Files that come in this template:
  - CMakeLists.txt   : main CMake configuration file for the plugin
  - FindHOOMD.cmake  : script to find a HOOMD-Blue installation to link against